 When you buy a pepito from a street vendor, there are usually many sauces to choose from and you can customize your order.
 Watch a video of a pepito being assembled here.

-- 4 bread rolls (hoagie-type)
+4 hoagie-type bread rolls

-- 2 6-ounce steaks
+2 (6-ounce) steaks

-- 2 tablespoons vegetable oil
+2 tablespoons vegetable oil

-- 1 tablespoon garlic (minced)
+1 tablespoon minced garlic

-- 2 tablespoons soy sauce
+2 tablespoons soy sauce

-- 1 tablespoon Worcestershire sauce
+1 tablespoon Worcestershire sauce

-- Garnish: Mustard, mayonnaise, ketchup, etc
+Mustard, mayonnaise, ketchup, for optional garnish

-- Heat a heavy skillet with 1 to 2 tablespoons of oil, and sauté the beef over high heat until just browned.
-Add the garlic, soy sauce, and Worcestershire sauce and cook for 2 to 3 minutes more, or until desired doneness.
+Heat a heavy skillet with 1 to 2 tablespoons of oil, and sauté the beef over high heat until just browned.
+Add the garlic, soy sauce, and Worcestershire sauce and cook for 2 to 3 minutes more, or until the desired doneness.
 Remove from heat.
 Season with salt and pepper to taste.